3 NOV 2018

 With the collaboration of metalu.net, chantier numérique de Métalu A Chahuter

-The robot impressions were produced as a part of the In Moov program created and developed by Gaël Langevin
+The robot impressions were produced as a part of the In Moov programme created and developed by Gaël Langevin

 read moreIn “Thinking Things”, Aperghis rejoins his long-standing partners and performers of his work: Donatienne Michel-Dansac, his fellow traveller of nearly thirty years, whose voice ranges from the baroque to contemporary music.
 Lionel Peintre, another voice of unlimited possibilities.
 Johanne Saunier, a dancer who has worked with Anne Teresa de Keersmaeker and Michèle Anne De Mey, but also a ground-breaking choreographer.
 And Richard Dubelski, a percussionist who performs on stage crowned by six piezo microphones that amplify the sounds produced by his body.
 Most of them are familiar to Onassis Stegi audiences from previous Aperghis’ works: “Machinations”, “Luna Park”, and “Tourbillons”.